-The Chairs Secretariat administers both the Canada Research Chairs and Canada Excellence Research Chairs Programs.
-Unless otherwise specified, the regulations in this guide apply to both programs.
+The Tri-agency Institutional Programs Secretariat (TIPS) administers the Canada Research Chairs, Canada 150 Research Chairs and Canada Excellence Research Chairs Programs.
+Unless otherwise specified, the regulations in this guide apply to all three programs.

 Reporting and Supporting Evidence